Pension protection - frequently asked questions

 Primary protection

-Primary protection had to be applied for by 6 April 2009.
+Application had to be made by 5 April 2009

 If benefits are transferred to another registered pension scheme and primary protection had been granted the protection remains.